innoreq/HFUserStyles/README.md

 The HappyFreelancer App enables you to create high-quality proposals for any specialization you offer within a few minutes, and to maintain all of your experiences continuously in one place.

+The app is available currently only in the German iOS AppStore.
+Other regions will follow soon, so we provide the information here in English language.

+If you want to act as a professional style provider for HappyFreelancer, [please contact us](mailto:service@happyfreelancer.net).

 # Prerequisites